paritosh64ce/microservice-compose/README.md

 - Configure application to use https: Reference: https://medium.com/@woeterman_94/docker-in-visual-studio-unable-to-configure-https-endpoint-f95727187f5f
 - Use JWT and OpenAuth
 - Error at the time of placing the order `Something went wrong placing your order.
 Please try again.`

+-   > microservice-compose-ui.web-1              | warn: Microsoft.AspNetCore.DataProtection.Repositories.FileSystemXmlRepository[60]
+    > microservice-compose-ui.web-1              |       Storing keys in a directory '/root/.aspnet/DataProtection-Keys' that may not be persisted outside of the container. > Protected data will be unavailable when container is destroyed.
+    > microservice-compose-ui.web-1              | warn: Microsoft.AspNetCore.DataProtection.KeyManagement.XmlKeyManager[35]
+    > microservice-compose-ui.web-1              |       No XML encryptor configured.
+Key {489d93a9-8dae-4f77-898e-ba1443daf1fd} may be persisted to storage in unencrypted form.